williamcachamwri/wica/README.md

 ## acknowledgements

-- Design inspired by [Duong Duc Trong](https://trongduong.com) — thank you for the clean, thoughtful reference.
+- Design inspired by @duongductrong — thank you for the clean, thoughtful reference.

 ## author